If you’re feeling stressed, it’s only natural to seek relief.

 Just 1 slice (85 grams) of beef liver delivers over 50% of the Daily Value (DV) for vitamin B6 and folate, over 200% of the DV for riboflavin, and over 2,000% of the DV for vitamin B12 (

 Eggs are often referred to as nature’s multivitamin because of their impressive nutrient profile.
 Whole eggs are packed with vitamins, minerals, amino acids, and antioxidants needed for a healthy stress response.

 Whole eggs are particularly rich in choline, a nutrient found in large amounts in only a few foods.
 Choline has been shown to play an important role in brain health and may protect against stress (

-Shellfish, which include mussels, clams, and oysters, are high in amino acids like taurine, which has been studied for its potential mood-boosting properties (
+Shellfish, which include mussels, clams, and oysters, are high in amino acids like taurine, which one rodent study suggests has potential mood-boosting properties (

 Taurine and other amino acids are needed to produce neurotransmitters like dopamine, which are essential for regulating stress response.
 In fact, studies indicate that taurine may have antidepressant effects (